whiprandolph/bestseller/Previous Part 3 - The Deepest Revolution/15 - Welcome Everyone's Gifts.md

 Can you imagine living in a society where all boys are raised to have full integrity and unquestionable bravery, so that every man was fully trustworthy?

-Stories from healthy cultures don't just show men's bravery, they show how trusting women can be when they're surrounded by fully trustworthy men.
+Stories from healthy nations don't just show men's bravery, they show how trusting women can be when they're surrounded by fully trustworthy men.

 Pretty Shield was a Crow woman, and she described what it was like when the men were absolutely trustworthy, taking deep responsibility for themselves and the wellbeing of their people.
 She described how her village would move between sites with all their homes and gear packed on horses.
 They could be attacked at any time, so male Crow scouts would travel ahead, around and behind the main group to give warning if enemies approached.
 They called these Crow scouts "wolves," and she said, "we women visited while we traveled...
 The men were ever watching these wolves, and we women constantly watched the men."[xxx-red mother|p22] The women trusted the men to organize themselves into a protection force and pay attention to each other to collectively protect the village, all without pay or threat of punishment by a commanding officer.